h-yung/travel-advisory/README.md

 Further optimizations will use webscraping for publicly available data from credible government agency sources.

 ## How it's made
 **Tech used:** MERN stack app - Front end: React (and Bootstrap, temporarily); back end: Node.js and Express framework, MongoDB with Mongoose for database, Axios for HTTP requests (but may rewrite).

+The following apply solely to the **MVP**.

 ## Current state
-### MVP
 Not yet deployed
 API and database is set up
 Front and back end built separately and not yet integrated